maoosi/spritz.js/README.md

 ### .init()

 Build and load the sprite, within its selector.
-Inital step can be passed as parameter.
+Initial step can be passed as parameter.

 ```javascript
 sprite.init() // Basic usage